rishikeshrmadan/vrep_eysip_reports/daily_reports/sq1_daily_rep/sq1_d1_rep.rst

 ----------
 1. Set up sphinx
 2. Made this doc
+3. Installed Inkscape and created some svg file.
+4. Tested passing library for svg file.

 Insights and Learnings:
 -----------------------
 1. Learnt about automatic doc generation systems
 2. Overview of how Sphonx works
+3. Learnt about svg file and its representation.

 Research & links:
 -----------------